-Table 8.6 - The Multiculturalism Policy Index
+Table 8.6 The Multiculturalism Policy Index

+Immigrant Minorities

-Immigrant Minorities Indigenous Peoples National Minorities 1.
-Constitutional, legislative or parliamentary affirmation of multiculturalism at the central and/or regional and municipal levels and the existence of a government ministry, secretariat or advisory board to implement this policy in consultation with ethnic communities 2.
-The adoption of multiculturalism in school curriculum 3.
-The inclusion of ethnic representation / sensitivity in the mandate of public media or media licensing 4.
-Exemptions from dress codes (either by statute or court cases) 5.
-Allowing of dual citizenship 6.
-The funding of ethnic group organizations or activities 7.
-The funding of bilingual education or mothertongue instruction 8.
-Affirmative action for disadvantaged immigrant groups 1.
-Recognition of land rights/title 2.
-Recognition of self-government rights 3.
-Upholding historic treaties and/or signing new treaties 4.
-Recognition of cultural rights (language; hunting/fishing) 5.
-Recognition of customary law 6.
-Guarantees of representation/consultation in the central government 7.
-Constitutional or legislative affirmation of the distinct status of indigenous peoples 8.
-Support/ratification for international instruments on indigenous rights 9.
-Affirmative action 1.
-Federal or quasi-federal territorial autonomy 2.
-Official language status, either in the region or nationally 3.
-Guarantees of representation in the central government or on constitutional courts 4.
-Public funding of minority language universities/schools/media 5.
-Constitutional or parliamentary affirmation of multinationalism 6.
-According international personality (e.g., allowing the substate region to sit on international bodies)
+- Constitutional, legislative or parliamentary affirmation of multiculturalism at the central and/or regional and municipal levels and the existence of a government ministry, secretariat or advisory board to implement this policy in consultation with ethnic communities. - 2.
+The adoption of multiculturalism in school curriculum. - 3.
+The inclusion of ethnic representation / sensitivity in the mandate of public media or media licensing. - Exemptions from dress codes (either by statute or court cases). - 5.
+Allowing of dual citizenship. - 6.
+The funding of ethnic group organizations or activities. - The funding of bilingual education or mother-tongue instruction. - 8.
+Affirmative action for disadvantaged immigrant groups.